 A benchmark suite is essential to measure the performance of these techniques, and to compare them with previous approaches.
 Benchmark suites are used in the testing phase and in the evaluation phase.
 The testing phase allows developers to optimize the techniques by adjusting parameters.
 Once the technique has been tuned, the evaluation phase allows us to know its performance with objective measures.
 It is obvious that the set of benchmarks used in the testing phase cannot be used in the evaluation phase, thus, they need disjoint sets of webpages.

-In this paper we present a benchmark suite together with a gold standard that can be used for template detection and for content extraction.
+In this paper we present a benchmark suite together with a gold standard that can be used for template detection, content extraction and menu detection.
 All benchmarks have been labelled so that every HTML element of the webpages indicates whether it should be classified as main content or not, and whether it should be classified as template or not.
+In addition, the main menu of the webpages has also been labelled.
 The suite also incorporates scripts to automatize the benchmarking process.